 Intended terrain

-Road bikes are designed with smooth tarmac in mind to be as efficient or as fast as possible between between A and B. As the tyres are relatively narrow, this means that any sort of gravel or loose surface will be a no-no but, that being said, some road bikes nowadays are being supplied with wider tyres for some light gravel riding.
+A traditional road bike is designed with smooth tarmac in mind to be as efficient or as fast as possible between between A and B. As the tyres are relatively narrow, any sort of gravel or loose surface will be a no-no but, that being said, some road bikes nowadays are being supplied with wider tyres for some light gravel riding.

 Shape and riding position

-A road bike will have drop handlebars and will be available in different frame geometries (shapes).
-Endurance road bike geometry will give a more upright riding position (shorter reach and higher handlebars) that will be more accessible and comfortable for a lot of riders that want the efficiency of a road bike but the comfort to allow them to ride longer distances.
+A road bike will have drop bars and will be available in different frame geometries (shapes).
+Endurance road bike geometry, such as the Giant Defy Advanced range, will give a more upright riding position (shorter reach and higher handlebars) that will be more accessible and comfortable for a lot of riders that want the efficiency of a road bike but the comfort to allow them to ride longer distances.
 The downside of a more upright position is that it is not quite as efficient due to being in a less aerodynamic position and a less optimal position for firing the leg muscles - but for the people who are looking for a long distance, comfortable road bike, this is an acceptable trade-off.
 For those don't want to sacrifice speed, there are race road bikes.
+There is also the consideration of bikes for women such as the Liv women's road bikes that are designed in a shape and with finishing kit that many women find more comfortable.

-Race road bikes tend to have a longer reach and a lower front end to put you in a more aerodynamic position so saving energy and adding to the efficiency.
+Race road bikes, such as Giant race bikes, tend to have a longer reach and a lower front end to put you in a more aerodynamic position so saving energy and adding to the efficiency.
 For many people, this position might not be particularly comfortable as it relies on more core strength and a higher degree of flexibility particularly in the hamstrings and lower back but, my word, you will be fast!

 Tyre clearance and tyre size